What are the benefits of a quality management system?

 Quality has two distinct meanings.
 The first, and most important, is as a philosophy for the whole business.
 It defines the primary goal of everyone in the organisation meeting the needs of customers.

 The second meaning of quality is the set of processes, policies and procedures which constitute operational planning and decision making.

-Most quality management software vendors only help you with the latter.
+Most QMS vendors only help you with the latter.
 Ideagen does both.

 4. A quality management system improves the bottom line

-An effective quality management system will encourage all employees to systematically address risks and opportunities.
-This means that as needs of customers change, new technologies appear, issues creep in, all employees naturally identify opportunities to eliminate waste and increase profit.
+An effective quality management system will encourage all employees to systematically address risk and opportunities.
+This means that as the needs of customers change, new technologies appear and issues creep in, all employees are naturally identifying opportunities to eliminate waste and increase profit.